 This course covers the basic concepts of object-oriented programming and their relationships to the principles of software engineering.
 Emphasis is placed on the programming structures of interfaces, classes, objects, inheritance, and polymorphism and how these structures aid in the development of extensible software systems.
 Practical experience is gained in the design, construction, and debugging of systems in a strongly-typed object oriented language such as Java.
 This course provides the programming skills needed for developing software in other courses, and provides the context for more advanced modules that deal with software engineering and project management.
 Pre: Java prerequisite or other programming experience required.

 Languages and technologies needed to develop software for the Internet and World Wide Web.
 Commonly used protocols and standards.
 Advanced technologies for distributed computation, component-based systems, interoperability with legacy systems, and database access.
 Principles and technologies for agent-based systems and electronic commerce.
-Pre: CS 5044 & CS 5704.
+Pre-requisites: CS 5044.

 Basic principles and techniques for big data analytics, including methods for storing, searching, retrieving, and processing large datasets; introduction to basic machine learning libraries for analyzing large datasets; data visualization; case studies with real-world datasets.
 Prereq: CS 5044

-Social media platforms, media feeds, and data formats; machine learning and graph theory foundations of social media analytics; Forms of social media analytics - text analytics, network analytics, and action analytics; Forecasting models and applications, including in marketing, event tracking, surveying, and A/B testing.
+Social media platforms, media feeds, and data formats; machine learning and graph theory foundations for social media analytics.
+Forms of social media analytics - text analytics, network analytics, and action analytics.
+Forecasting models and applications, including in marketing, event tracking, surveying and A/B testing.
 Prereq: CS 5044

 Study of the principles and tools applicable to the methodical construction and controlled evolution of complex software systems.
 Tools for all phases of the life cycle are presented; particular attention focuses on the design, testing, and maintenance phases.
 Attention to measurement models of the software process and product which allow quantitative assessment of cost, reliability, and complexity of software systems.
 Pre: CS 5044.